raspberrypilearning/physical-computing-with-python/ldr.md

 ```

-Run this code and then cover the LDR with your hand, and watch the value change.
+Run this code, then cover the LDR with your hand and watch the value change.
 Try shining a strong light onto the LDR.